jakeogh/gpgmda/README.md

-gpgmda - Encrypt mail and it's metadata while at rest.
+**gpgmda - Encrypt mail and it's metadata while at rest on the server.**

 https://github.com/jakeogh/gpgmda